obada-athamneh/reading-notes/read06.md

-#  how to
+#  CSS
+* stands for Cascading Style Sheets

-make your web pages more attractive, controlling the design of them using CSS.
+## how tomake your web pages more attractive,
+controlling the design of them using CSS.

 * CSS allows you to create rules that specify how the content of